paperswithcode/model-index/README.md

 ### Model Collections

 To keep related model together, you can create Collections.
-The metadata format for collections is the same as for models and all member models **inherit** all the metadata and can over-ride it if necessary.
+The metadata format for collections is the same as for models and all member models **inherit** all the metadata and can override/add to it.

 ```yaml
 Collections: